Millennials and Gen Z are currently driving the future of the furniture market.

 Both groups are emerging as key targets, due to their significant (and growing) purchasing power, with a shared preference for digital experiences.

-Each present both challenges and opportunities for furniture retailers.
+Each generation presents both challenges and opportunities for furniture retailers.
 As a furniture retailer, it’s important to adapt your strategies to reach these generations.

 Millennials (born 1981-1996) are a tech-savvy generation that relies heavily on online research and social media for inspiration.